 4 The cause of the universe is God.

 Straight to the religious conclusion already?
-Which God you choosing?
+Which God?
 There are many of them, Brahma, Odin or Jupiter, perhaps?
-God, just like fairies, flying unicorns or werewolves, has never been proven to exist, this is why people with religious need dismiss a natural explanations.
+God, just like fairies, flying unicorns or werewolves, has never been proven to exist, this is why people with religion can be dismissive of natural and scientific explanations that do not follow their faiths narrative.
 As previously touched on, Gods are arguably corporeal, spiritual and without mass, like how Socrates described our imagination before he died.
-It seems ludicrous how a matterless ghost is supposed to have created our universe from his primordial pretemporal stasis.
+It seems ludicrous how a matter-less ghost is supposed to have created our universe from his primordial stasis.

 This is a non sequitur and a biased argument.